TVR: M Series

-The TVR model series that would replace the Vixen-based cars was known as the M Series.
+The TVR model series that would replace the Vixen-based cars was known as the M Series built from 1972.
 Mike Bigland would design its chassis, which was superior in every way to the outgoing Vixen chassis; it was more rigid, would provide better safety for the car's occupants, and could be produced more economically.
 Over several months, the design was finalised and the factory prepared for production.
 The 2500M, 3000M, 1600M, Taimar and 3000S models (as well as turbocharged variants of the V6 cars) were all built for various spans of time between 1972 and 1980.
 This period saw significant improvements in both efficiency and quality, with Mike Penny performing a quality control inspection on every car that left the factory.
 Also during M Series production, both Jack Pickard and Stanley Kilcoyne returned to work at the company.
 TVR had enough faith in the cars' quality to begin offering a five-year no-corrosion guarantee in 1974.
-Exports were strong, with sixty percent of TVR's production going to continental Europe and the United States.
+Exports were strong, with sixty per cent of TVR's production going to continental Europe and the United States.

 On the evening of 3 January 1975, a fire broke out in the TVR factory, likely caused by faulty wiring in a 3000M factory demonstrator car.
 Several complete and nearly complete cars were destroyed, as well as many components in the company's stores.
 Soot and ash covered every surface, and the damage was estimated to be £200,000.
 A small team of office workers came in to clean and perform administrative tasks while the insurance company made its assessment.
 The factory walls were sandblasted to remove the coating of soot, but the sand damaged many pieces of equipment that were not moved out first.
 Despite the lack of heat and electricity in the building, some limited amount of car construction began again.
 Four cars were completed in April, and then eight in May.
 Total production for the year was approximately 150 cars, and only about 20 of those were exported to the US, where Gerry Sagerman's business suffered as a result.

 In late 1975 and 1976, the newly hired sales manager Stewart Halstead was charged with the task of expanding the home and European markets to stabilise TVR's future.
 Enthusiasm for the cars was high in the US, tempered by the fact that the cars' pricing had crept up over recent years to the point where the same money could buy a new Corvette.
 Opportunities continued to expand in Europe, where dealerships opened in Germany, Belgium, the Netherlands, and Switzerland.